harmolipi/odin-flight-booker/README.md

 #### Part 2

-The Odin Project had me dust this one off again for [part 2](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/sending-confirmation-emails).
+The Odin Project had me dust this one off again for [part 2](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/sending-confirmation-emails/).
 This entailed adding confirmation emails to the system, so that each passenger on the booking would receive an email with their flight information when their booking is created.
 This was a good exercise in learning about ActionMailer, and how to send emails from a Rails app.

+I initially had some trouble setting up emails to be sent through [SendGrid](https://sendgrid.com/) because of an error saying that my account had been banned when I tried to add the Heroku add-on.
+I was able to add the add-on to my [odin-facebook](https://github.com/harmolipi/odin-facebook) project though, and once I was set up with an account, I found I could use SendGrid without the Heroku add-on.
+So I came back to this project and simply generated a new API key in SendGrid and updated my settings here, and it all works.

 God bless.